Intensive English Program Student Handbook

 How can I get a Social Security Number?

 If you have F-1 status, you can receive a Social Security Number only if you find a job on campus at UIC.
-Once you find a job at UIC, please come to the Tutorium office for instructions.
+Once you find a job at UIC, please contact the Tutorium office at email@example.com for instructions.

 To Open a Bank Account

 You don’t need a Social Security Number to open a bank account.
 However, if the bank insists that you need a Social Security Number to open a checking or savings account, request a special letter from the Tutorium office to help you open the account without a Social Security Number.